 Here's how it works to protect you from risk.
 Let's say you bought stock.
 You thought the price would go up but wanted to protect against the loss if the price plummets.
 You'd hedge that risk with a put option.
 For a small fee, you'd buy the right to sell the stock at the same price.
-If it falls, you exercise your put and make back the money you just invested minus the fee.
+If it falls, you'd exercise your put and make back the money you'd just invested, minus the fee.

 Hedges and Hedge Funds

 Hedge funds use a lot of derivatives to hedge investments.
 These are usually privately-owned investment funds.
 The government doesn't regulate them as much as mutual funds whose owners are public corporations.